UPPMAX/uppmax_intro_cases/docs/bianca.md

   - to provide a maximum amount of resources
   - and to satisfy regulations.

 ![Image](./img/biancaorganisation-01.png)

 - Bianca is only accessible from within Sunet (i.e. from university networks).
+- Use VPN outside Sunet.
+[Link to VPN for UU](https://mp.uu.se/en/web/info/stod/it-telefoni/it-support/network-on-campus/vpn-service)
+  - You can get VPN credentials from all Swedish universities.
 - The whole Bianca cluster (blue) contains hundreds of virtual project clusters (green), each of which is isolated from each other and the Internet.
 - Data can be transferred to or from a virtual project cluster through the Wharf, which is a special file area that is visible from the Internet.

-- When you log in to bianca.uppmax.uu.seLinks to an external site., your SSH or ThinLinc client first meets the blue Bianca login node.
+- When you log in to <bianca.uppmax.uu.se> , your SSH or ThinLinc client first meets the blue Bianca login node.
 - After checking your two-factor authentication, this server looks for your virtual project cluster.
 - If it's present, then you are transferred to a login prompt on your cluster's login node.
 If not, then the virtual cluster is started.
 - Inside each virtual project cluster, by default there is just a one-core login node.
 When you need more memory or more CPU power, you submit a job (interactive or batch), and an idle node will be moved into your project cluster.